To open the Settings window, click the Application button in the upper left hand of Goverlan and select General Settings.

-- Always test connectivity before connecting to a machine – Enable to have Goverlan ping a machine before attempting to connect to it.
+- Always test connectivity before connecting to a machine – Enable to have Goverlan ping a device before attempting to connect to it.
 If the ping fails, the machine is considered unreachable.

-- Disable if your firewall block echo requests.
+- Disable if your firewall blocks ICMP requests.

 - Resolve IP addresses to NetBIOS names – Enable to have Goverlan automatically resolve an IP address to a NetBIOS name when appropriate.
 Disable to prevent Goverlan from resolving IP addresses.

 - Convert computer names to DNS names – Enable to have Goverlan automatically convert a computer name to its DNS name.
 This feature may use reverse name resolution.
 Disable this option if some machine names are resolved to incorrect DNS names.

 Goverlan can automatically prompt you for alternate credentials if you are executing an action with a user account which doesn’t hold enough privileges to complete it.
 To enable this feature, check Automatically prompt for alternate credentials.

 If Microsoft LAPS is implemented in your Active Directory, check the Enable Microsoft LAPS Support option.